The Night Before:

 John and I are in Stone Harbor, NJ, getting ready to head over to my best friend Holly’s rental home.
 In typical fashion, she and her family have invited us over to celebrate the kickoff of their vacation with dinner and drinks.

-John and I arrive at Holly’s rental and her daughters greet us inside with lots of first-day-of-vacation excitement.
-I forget if I was putting something inside to chill or just being nosey, but I opened the refrigerator door and inside was a bag full of pink rose petals.
+John and I arrive at Holly’s rental and her daughters greet us with lots of first-day-of-vacation excitement.
+I opened the refrigerator to chill a bottle of champagne and to my surprise, saw a big bag full of pink rose petals.

-John and I had been dating for seven years and almost 2 months at this point.
-However, I didn’t have my engagement antenna up until the last two years.
-Yes, that also means a full two years of regularly over-analyzing every little move and moment anxiously thinking, “is this going to be when he proposes?”
+John and I had been dating for over seven years at this point and I had my engagement antenna up for the past two.
+That meant two years of regularly over-analyzing every little move and moment anxiously thinking, “Is this going to be when he proposes?”

-Holly’s oldest had recently taken up surfing and was eager to get back in the water to catch some waves.
+Holly’s oldest had recently taken up surfing and was eager to get back in the water to catch some waves the next day.
 That night, we decided we would all wake up early the next morning and take her surfing before the lifeguards went on duty.

-I rarely ever have more than a couple drinks if I decide to drink at all.
+I rarely ever have more than a couple of drinks, if I decide to drink at all.
 John, Mr. Life-of-the-party and King-of-the-late-nights, always wanting me to “have another” and “stay a little longer” was dumping out my drink and saying it was time to leave?!

 The Morning of our Engagement: